Everything you need to know...

 Fees and funding

-Our tuition fee for International/EU postgraduate research students starting full-time study in 2023/24 is £16,385 for the course.
+Our tuition fee for International/EU postgraduate research students starting full-time study in 2024/25 is £17,205 per year.
 An additional bench fee may also be charged for this course, depending on the nature of your project and requirements for specialist facilities.
 Information on whether a bench fee is chargeable can be provided by the relevant Research Institute, and will be confirmed in your offer letter.

 Doctoral student loans